ssunitagajurel/personal-task-manager/README.md

 # personal-task-manager
-The project can be used as your daily journal where you will get to create your todo-list for the day, prioritize them get reminders
+The project can be used as your daily journal where you can createtodo-list for the day, prioritize them, get reminders, get daily and monthly analytics